Dental Implants in Beaumont

 A dental implant is a small, metal fixture placed under the gums; essentially a fake tooth root.
 Over time, the bone will fuse with the implant to create a stable, secure anchor able to hold a realistic looking dental crown.
 Once your dental crown is placed, the procedure is complete.

 With a fully restored dental implant, patients are able to enjoy the benefits of a full smile.
 Dental implants prevent teeth from shifting inward to fill the gap left behind by the missing tooth, so the bite remains the same.
 Placing a dental implant helps avoid complications due to missing teeth, such as chewing efficiency and the appearance of the smile.

 Benefits of Dental Implants

-Since dental implants are designed to replace the entire root as well as the crown, you can expect a seamless transition from having no tooth to having a fully functional and beautiful tooth replacement.
-After the implant integrates, your jaw bone becomes significantly more stimulated.
-This makes it easier to chew the foods you enjoy and prevent the overall shape of your jaw from changing over time.
-If you’re looking for stability, especially after dealing with a denture for many years, dental implants can provide an anchor that is far more reliable than denture adhesive.
+Since dental implants are designed to replace the entire root as well as the crown, there is a seamless transition from having no tooth to having a fully functional and beautiful tooth replacement.
+After the implant integrates, stimulation of the jaw bone significantly increases.
+This makes it easier to chew the foods you enjoy, and prevents the overall shape of the jaw from changing over time.
+When a patient is looking for stability, especially after dealing with a denture for many years, dental implants may provide a far more reliable anchor than denture adhesive.

 Furthermore, dental implants carry a 95 to 98 percent success rate when placed by a professional.
-Once placed, they can last between 25 years and a lifetime, and many people often keep their dental implants for life after they’re placed.
-Since they rely on titanium posts, you don’t even have to modify existing teeth.
-If the last thing you want to do is remove enamel to replace teeth, dental implants are the best way to do it.
+Once placed, they can last between 25 years and a lifetime, and many people are often able to keep their dental implants for life after they’re placed.
+Since they rely on titanium posts, no modification is necessary to existing teeth.
+When the last thing the patient wants to do is to remove enamel to replace teeth, dental implants are the best option available.